In this article we discuss a question that gets asked quite frequently in the logo design industry: “Where do you find logo design inspiration”

 The solution is unique to every client

-We have all heard the common, cliche phrase “there is no one size fits all approach” when designing a logo and brand identity.
-When conducting that vital research stage in the process the finding will prove that there is no fit for all instances magic solution as every client and their brand is unique and with unique comes a bespoke solution that’s going to be appropriate and fit for purpose for the brand.
+We have all heard the common, cliché phrase “there is no one size fits all approach” when designing a logo and brand identity.
+When conducting this vital research stage in the process, the findings will prove that there is no fit for any instance magic solution as every client and their brand is unique and with unique comes a bespoke solution that’s going to be appropriate and fit for purpose for the brand.
 It will solve a problem and communicate the brand to the consumer, it will gain trust in an instance and be a unique visual identifier for the brand.

-Think simple, not complex try to take the most basic elements that will communicate to the consumer, be clever and think differently but above all else know what you are dealing with and solve the problem.
-It’s not about style or trends is about communicating visually and solving the problem.
+Think simple, not complex, try to take the most basic elements that will communicate to the consumer, be clever and think differently but above all else know what you are dealing with and solve the problem.
+It’s not about style or trends, it’s about communicating visually and solving the problem.

-In another recent interview, we did with Brand Strategist and author of Creative Strategy and Business of Design Douglas Davis when asked
+In another recent interview, we had with Brand Strategist and author of Creative Strategy and Business of Design Douglas Davis when asked

-“What makes a great logo? and excellent identity system?”
+“What makes a great logo? and an excellent identity system?”

 Douglas sums it up quite simply with his answer